vectara/vectara-answer/README.md

 ## Example applications

 The `config/` directory contains example configurations of a `vectara-answer` application.
-Each example has its own sub-directory that contains two files:
+Each example has its own subdirectory that contains two files:

 - `config.yaml` defines the general behavior and look of the user interface.
 - `queries.json` defines a set of pre-defined questions to display in the UI.